-North Carolina Do Not Resuscitate and MOST Form
+Standards Policy: Disposition Policy Section North Carolina Do Not Resuscitate and MOST Form

-Any patient presenting to any component of the EMS system with a completed North Carolina Do Not Resuscitate (DNR) form (yellow form) and/or MOST (Medical Orders for Scope of Treatment) form (bright pink form) shall have the form honored.
+Any patient presenting to any component (BLS or ALS) of the EMS system with a valid (properly completed, signed, dated, and unexpired) North Carolina Do Not Resuscitate (DNR) form and/ or MOST (Medical Orders for Scope of Treatment) form shall have the form honored.
+EMS personnel shall also honor a valid MOST and/or DNR form from a bordering state including Virginia, Tennessee, Georgia, and South Carolina.
 Treatment will be limited as documented on the DNR or MOST form.

-- To honor the terminal wishes of the patient - To prevent the initiation of unwanted resuscitation
+- Honor those who have obviously expired prior to EMS arrival. - To honor the terminal wishes of the patient • - To prevent the initiation of unwanted resuscitation ٠

-- 1. When confronted with a patient or situation involving the NC DNR and/or MOST form(s), the following form content must be verified before honoring the form(s) request. - The form(s) must be an original North Carolina DNR form (yellow form not a copy) and/or North Carolina MOST form (bright pink - not a copy) - The effective date and expiration date must be completed and current - The DNR and/or MOST Form must be signed by a physician, physician's assistant, or nurse practitioner. - 2.
-A valid DNR or MOST form may be overridden by the request of: - The patient - The guardian of the patient - An on-scene physician
+- 1. When confronted with a patient or situation involving the NC DNR and/or MOST form(s), the following form content must be verified before honoring the form(s) request. - The form(s) must be either an original North Carolina DNR or North Carolina MOST form - The effective date and expiration date must be completed and current ٠ - The DNR and/or MOST Form must be signed by a physician, physician's assistant, or nurse practitioner.